 Other Princeton books authored or coauthored by Froma I. Zeitlin:

-Another Princeton book authored or coauthored by John J. Winkler:
+Other Princeton books authored or coauthored by John J. Winkler: